Although it was a challenge to get here, I am finally in Bologna. My hotel has free wifi as well as computer and printer access.

 I realized when I got close to the train station that I had no idea where to purchase the ticket.
 I saw a building that I thought might be the train station but it was not near the train tracks.
 As I started to walk towards the building, I heard the train arriving.
 The train station was pretty deserted and I did not want to end up hanging out for 30 more minutes for the next train, so I decided to run to try to catch the train.

 The train guy was standing by one of the doors and saw me running for the train.
 Just as everyone else was boarded the train, somehow I tripped and fell.
-It all happened so fast but also seemed to happen in slow motion.
+It all happened so fast but it also seemed to happen in slow motion.
 I first fell on my knees and put my hands out to break the fall.
-I also hit my head my knees and hands hit the ground.
+I also hit my head as my knees and hands hit the ground.
 I can't remember exactly what part of my head hit the cement but I do remember hearing the thud.
 I ended up with a bloody left knee, I bruised the side of my left foot pretty badly, I somehow got a raspberry mark on my upper chest (right were the V neck of a t-shirt is located), I cut up my left palm a bit, smashed my watch and bruised my right wrist, ended up with big bruise under my right jaw, and smashed my camera which was in my right hand.

 I could see in the distance that the train guy was concerned.
 Thankfully no one else saw me fall.
 I jumped back up and continued to run for the train.
 I am happy to say that I caught the train.
 I would have been really upset if after all that I missed the train.

 When I boarded the train, I walked through the four cars and looked for the train guy to buy my ticket.
 I could not find him so I found a seat, knowing that if I was caught without a train ticket, I would be fined a pretty big fee for not purchasing a 2.40 euro train ticket.
-There was not much I could do at that point though and I was pretty shaken up and more worried at that point about my camera.
+There was not much I could do at that point though and I was pretty shaken up and more worried about my camera.
 Fortunately, my camera seems to be working.
-Hopefully there was not any damage to the lense.
+Hopefully there was not any damage to the lens.

 As I sat and assessed the damage, I noticed my bloody knee.
 A few minutes later the train guy walked through the train cars.
 There I was sitting with a bloody knee, all shaken up, without a train ticket.
 In my 10 years of traveling in Italy, I have never been on a train, bus, or boat without a valid ticket.
 As he walked through the cars, I tried to think up an excuse hoping that he would take pity on me as I sat there with my bloody knee.
 I guess it was my lucky day because he walked from one end of the train to the other and then back to the front of the train and did not check anyone's tickets.